-- A financial planning or investment professional.
+- Financial planning or investment professional.

 This crime is a felony.
 Punishment depends on how much is taken; the greater the value of the property, the greater the punishment.
-If the amount stolen is greater than $100,000, charges can be brought against the thief within 7 years of the crime.
+If the amount stolen is greater than $100,000, charges can be brought against the thief within seven years of the crime.

 In addition to the criminal penalty, the senior can sue any person who has been charged with this crime and fails or refuses to return the victim’s property within 60 days following a written demand.
-In this case, the person is liable to the senior for 3 times the value of the property taken, plus court costs and attorney’s fees.
+In this case, the person is liable to the senior for three times the value of the property taken, plus court costs and attorney’s fees.